 ‘The herbal tendency would be to doze off later with a choice than to sleep in much later, which manifestly might not suit in nicely with the manner most people of the arena work.

-‘So those people can also locate themselves now not coping with to match in very well, or curtailing a whole lot of sleep to be able to rise early.’
+‘So those people can also locate themselves not coping with to match in very well, or curtailing a lot of sleep to rise early.’

-Body-clock problems are especially commonplace in teens and adults who are shift employees, consistent with Associate Professor Mansfield.
+Body clock problems, consistent with Associate Professor Mansfield, are especially commonplace in teens and adults who are shift employees.

 ‘There is an actual problem in [adolescents] specifically because they are very vulnerable to inadequate sleep,’ he stated.